lorenzoc25/LeetCodeNotes/DynamicProgramming/322CoinChange.md

                                                                   +-----------------> choose 5 --> found the amount, return
   ```

-   we could use recursion to finish the problem, but the amound of calls we need to make is huge, so we can use dynamic programming to store the results of every
-   amount of coins, which would make the whole process much more efficient.
+   we could use recursion to finish the problem, but the amount of calls we need to make is huge.
+Instead, we can use dynamic programming to store the results of every amount of coins, which would make the whole process much more efficient.
    So how should we start it?
 If we want to store all the result from 0 to amount, we need an array of amount + 1 slots.
    For each amount, the max number of coins you can use to make up the amount will be amount(i.e. use 12 ones to make up one) and we always know that if amount is 0 we
    can return 0, so we can initialize the dp array as